-- Annex A POPs pesticides (production, distribution, use, import and export of new POPs, and types and stockpiles of new POPs); - Annex A industrial chemicals (production, distribution, use, import and export of new POPs, and types and quantities of articles containing new POPs (especially e-waste products)); - Annex B chemicals (production, distribution, use, import and export of new POPs); - · Releases of Annex C chemicals; - · Stockpiles, contaminated sites and wastes; - Requirements for exemptions; - Monitoring and environmental and human health impacts; - Awareness and education; - Relevant activities of non-governmental stakeholders; - Overview of technical infrastructure; - Threats to public health and environmental quality and social implications; - System for the assessment and listing of new chemicals; - System for the assessment and regulation of chemicals already in the market.
+- Annex A POPs pesticides (production, distribution, use, import and export of new POPs, and types and stockpiles of new POPs); - Annex A, Industrial chemicals (production, distribution, use, import and export of new POPs, and types and quantities of articles containing new POPs (especially e-waste products); - Annex B chemicals (production, distribution, use, import and export of new POPs); - Releases of Annex C chemicals; - Stockpiles, contaminated sites and wastes; - Requirements for exemptions; - Monitoring and environmental and human health impacts; - · Awareness and education; - Relevant activities of non-governmental stakeholders; - Overview of technical infrastructure; - Threats to public health and environmental quality and social implications; - System for the assessment and listing of new chemicals; - System for the assessment and regulation of chemicals already in the market.

-The inventories and assessments will focus on
+The inventories and assessments will focus on:

-- The review and update all existing national rules and regulations in the field of the new POPs and related waste management; - The review and update of the list of existing national rules and regulations regarding new POPs and their wastes, as provided in the initial NIP; - The gap analysis of the reviewed and updated existing legislation in correspondence to its implementation under the Stockholm Convention; - The review of the institutional linkages of relevant stakeholders, organizations and other institutions working on POPs issues and their future linkages to new POPs issues, including research and development;

-- Information related to the new POPs pesticides, industrial POPs and unintentional POPs and development of a data base concerning their production, import, export, use, stocks, and releases, including stockpiles, contaminated sites as well as alternatives to the new POPs identified at the international level in their overall assessment; - The available infrastructure for the analysis, monitoring and disposal of the new POPs, including the analysis of potential environmental and health effects;
+- the review and update all existing national legislation in the fields of the new POPs chemicals and waste management; - the review and update of the list of existing national legislations in the fields of new POPs chemicals and their wastes as provided in the initial NIP; - the gap-analysis of the reviewed and updated existing legislation in correspondence to their implementation under the Stockholm Convention; - the review of the institutional linkages of relevant stakeholders, organizations, and other institutions working on POPs issues and their future linkages to new POPs issues, including research and development; - the new POPs pesticides, industrial POPs and unintentional POPs related information and will establish a database concerning their production, import, export, use, stocks and releases including stockpiles, contaminated sites as well as new POPs alternatives identified at the international level in their overall assessement; - the available infrastructure for their analysis, monitoring and disposal including the analysis of potential environmental and health effects.